osherjacobs/LabWork_Findings/kslkatz_validation.md

 This would need stricter testing and observation but it seems the tool degrades silently at higher patch levels.
 UBR is probably the variable that matters.
 Extending coverage to a new UBR requires extracting lsasrv.dll from the target, finding the `LogonSessionList` reference in a disassembler, and adding the pattern to the signature table.
 Repeatable but manual.

-The Server 2025 failure (not listed as supported in the matrix) is best explained by a signature-table miss rather than VBS or isolation-based protection, which were architecturally absent on this host. `App Control for Business policy: Enforced` was present but did not prevent execution of the renamed binary.
+The Server 2025 failure (not listed as supported in the matrix) might be best explained by a signature-table miss rather than VBS or isolation-based protection, which were architecturally absent on this host. `App Control for Business policy: Enforced` was present but did not prevent execution of the renamed binary.

 DRSUAPI remains unaffected by any of this — protocol-layer replication doesn't touch lsasrv.dll struct layouts, PPL, or local memory at all.